Mechanisms of proton-proton inelastic cross-section growth in multi-peripheral model within the framework of perturbation theory. Part 3: Approximate calculation of the values

 There is one more requirement, to which the areas obtained by partition of the sphere ${S_{n - 2}}$ must satisfy: they must not overlap, i.e., these regions do not have common internal points.
 Indeed, otherwise, at least any two of the examined arcs would intersect in some internal point of these arcs.
 As it follows from Eq.\ref{eq21}, when $n$ is large the value of ${r_n}$ is small.
 This means that when we join the each point of figure ${F_{n!}}$ with its nearest neighbors by the shortest arcs of sphere ${S_{n - 2}}$, these arcs practically coincide with chords, which tights them.

 If we assume, that any two chords ${A_{{i_1}}}{A_{{i_1} + 1}}$ and ${A_{{i_2}}}{A_{{i_2} + 1}}$ intersect in an internal point, then it is possible ``to pull'' on them a two-dimensional plane.
 Then we get a flat rectangle ${A_{{i_1}}}{A_{{i_2}}}{A_{{i_1} + 1}}{A_{{i_2} + 1}}$, which has at least one angle no smaller than $90^\circ $.
-This means that square of diagonal lying opposite it is not less than sum of squares of the parties that make up the corner.
+This means that square of diagonal, lying opposite it is not less than sum of squares of the parties that make up the corner.
 Denoting the lengths of these sides through $a$ and $b$, we have ${a^2} + {b^2} \le r_n^2$.
 In this case, either $a$ or $b$ would not exceed ${r_n}/\sqrt 2 $, i.e., the figure ${F_{n!}}$ contains points, which are at distance less then ${r_n}$ but that cannot happen due to minimality of this distance.

-Thus, we can conclude that at an arbitrary $n$ a sphere ${S_{n - 2}}$ can be divided into the parts of equal area, each of which contains only one point of figure ${F_{n!}}$, as it shown in Fig.\ref{fig:part3_fig07b}-\ref{fig:part3_fig07c}.
+Thus, we can conclude that at an arbitrary $n$ a sphere ${S_{n - 2}}$ can be partitioned into the parts of equal area, each of which contains only one point of figure ${F_{n!}}$, as it shown in Fig.\ref{fig:part3_fig07b}-\ref{fig:part3_fig07c}.

-Let us introduce a multidimensional spherical coordinate system so that the end of vector ${\vec Y^{\left( 0 \right)}}$ is the ``north pole'' of sphere ${S_{n - 2}}$.
+Let us introduce a multidimensional spherical coordinate system, so, that the end of vector ${\vec Y^{\left( 0 \right)}}$ is the ``north pole'' of sphere ${S_{n - 2}}$.
 Then the number of points of figure ${F_{n!}}$, to which the values of variable $z = \cos \left( \Theta \right)$ in the interval $[z, z+dz]$ correspond, is equal

 where

 $\Gamma $ is the Euler gamma function.

 To verify the validity of Eq.\ref{eq22} we can calculate all interference contributions and corresponding values of $z$ at $n=8$ and $n=9$ (since for the larger number of particles this can not be realized).